Electronic Organization for Car Pools and Busy Moms

 Jooners was very easy to set up.
-I used the free version to create a sign up sheet listed the moms, their email address, their cell, and a box to fill in interest level by practice session.
-Because I was new to Jooners, it took me two tries to get the sign up sheet modified to work for our particular needs which are not a typical use scenario.
+I used the free version to create a signup sheet that listed the moms, their email address, their cell, and a box to fill in interest level by a practice session.
+Because I was new to Jooners, it took me two tries to get the signup sheet modified to work for our particular needs which are not a typical use scenario.
 I think this will work beautifully:

 Column 1: Name

 I sent them all this note:

 Please sign up if you think your child might go to a session and you might want to carpool.
 You are not obligated to go but if someone else is thinking of going and wants to carpool, they can check in with you directly a few hours before the practice.

 Using the Jooners sign up sheet has some added bonuses: